ir-uam/RELISON/docs/source/sna/metrics/globalcomm.rst

 Global community metrics
 ============================

 Given a community partition, it is possible to compute several metrics for the complete network considering such partition.
-SoNALiRe integrates the following metrics:
+RELISON integrates the following metrics:

 * `Destiny community size`_
 * `Degree Gini complement`_